 Trigger Finger is a form of tenosynovitis which results in the finger becoming bent in towards the palm of the hand.
 This can also occur in the thumb known as trigger thumb.
 There is no specific cause but a variety of factors are detailed below which can make the condition more likely, including gaming and texting!
 The treatment depends on the severity of the condition and can range from resting to surgery.

 Symptoms of trigger finger include pain at the base of the finger on the palm side.
 The finger will be more stiff and painful in the mornings.
 There may be tenderness when touching the area and a lump called a nodule may be felt at the base of the finger.
-The finger tip will be constantly bent at rest and the patient will have difficulty straightening it.
-Diagnosis can usually be made via observation of the symptoms, however, in some cases an MRI scan may be used.
+The fingertip will be constantly bent at rest and the patient will have difficulty straightening it.
+Diagnosis can usually be made via observation of the symptoms, however, in some cases, an MRI scan may be used.

 What is trigger finger?

 Triggering of fingers (and thumbs) is associated with competitive sports in particular golfers and tennis players.
-However, these days is it particularly common in young people playing games consoles, texting and has been termed 'blackberry thumb'.
+However, these days is it particularly common in young people playing games consoles, texting and has been termed 'Blackberry thumb'.
 Tenosynovitis is an inflammatory condition of the sheath that surrounds a tendon.
 As the tendon passes through the wrist into the hand through a channel or tunnel there are rings which hold it in place.
 When the ring becomes tight and inflamed the tendon cannot pass through it properly.

 This causes the finger to curl inwards towards the palm and the tendon may also click as it moves.
 The condition is usually worse in the morning with the finger stuck down into the hand and extremely difficult to release.
-It can also be associated with diabetes or rheumatoid arthritis as well as being an over use injury and has also been known to come on for no apparent reason at all.
+It can also be associated with diabetes or rheumatoid arthritis as well as being an overuse injury and has also been known to come on for no apparent reason at all.

 Whilst there is no specific cause there are a number of factors which may make an individual more prone to developing the condition: